MoTheExalted/CISC-4900/README.md

 Cardio-pulmonary substructure segmentation of radiotherapy computed tomography images using convolutional neural networks for clinical outcomes analysis.
 Physics and Imaging in Radiation Oncology, 14, 61–66. https://doi.org/10.1016/j.phro.2020.05.009
 [^2]: The datasets I will be using are from a publicly available dataset. https://www.cardiacatlas.org/sunnybrook-cardiac-data/
+[^3]: Two models in the zoo can segment images of the left ventricle, which I will use to compare my model. https://monai.io/model-zoo.html